Oct 8 The following are the top stories in the

 Penalties planned for banks receiving ECB aid

-Monte dei Paschi board approves 2.5 bln euro capital increase
+Monte dei Paschi board approves 2.5 bln euro capital

 Vodafone prepares to raise stake in Indian unit